lyubenblagoev/postfix-rest-server/README.md

 REST API for the Postfix mail server.
 Uses virtual domains configuration with database beckend (using the database schema provided in the [postfix-database](https://github.com/lyubenblagoev/postfix-database) project.
 Provides a REST endpoints for administering different aspects of your mail server: virtual domains, users, aliases, automatic sender and recever BCC.

-Implemented in Java using Spring Boot().
+Implemented in Java using Spring Boot.

 ## Requirements